pnpolcher/extremely-simply-test-authn-server/README.md

 # Extremely simple authentication server

+## NOTE: This project is still under development

 As its name clearly states it, this is an *extremely simple* authentication server with the only purpose to make local testing easier.